What is Palliative Care?

 - Provides bereavement care and counseling to surviving family and friends.

 There are a number of hospice care providers in the Bay Area.
-We provide links to three of them below.
+We provide links to four of them below.
 However, everyone is encouraged to carry out their own investigation to determine which organization best suits their needs.

 Mission Hospice & Home Care “We are a local, independent nonprofit organization serving patients and families in the San Mateo and Santa Clara County area with quality, compassionate end-of-life care and education.”